 Back To Wall

 Also known as a fully shrouded toilet, with a back to wall toilet the cistern is hidden away (or fully shrouded) either within the toilet itself or in a furniture unit so that the back of the toilet sits flush to the wall.
 This makes for a neater finish with no plumbing on show, and like the wall hung toilet, it’s easier to clean as there are no external pipes to gather dust.

 A comfort height toilet is slightly higher (4cm – 5cm) than standard.
 This extra height reduces pressure on knees and lower body joints, making getting up and sitting down easier.
 Ideal for those less mobile.
 A comfort height toilet is included in our Doc M Pack..

 Along with the different types of toilet, there are a number of different features that toilets have to enhance comfort, hygiene and style.

-High Level: This is a traditional, old style toilet with a pull chain flush, where the cistern is wall mounted high above the pan and connected with a long pipe.
+High Level: This is a traditional, old style toilet with a pull chain flush.
+The cistern is wall mounted high above the pan and connected with a long pipe.

-Low Level: The same traditional look as a High Level toilet, but with a shorter pipe connecting the cistern and pan.
+Low Level: This has the same traditional look as a High Level toilet, but with a shorter pipe connecting the cistern and pan.

 Still unsure of which toilet type will be right for you?
 Don’t worry, our trained advisors are on hand to help out with any questions that you have.
 Visit us in-store or call us on 053 9383700.